-B. Placement of fences and walls.

-Fences and walls shall be located behind the property line and behind any utilities or shall be located at least 12-15 feet behind the face of the curb, or as indicated on any recorded property documentation depicting the location of said utilities.
+- B. Placement of fences and walls. - 1.
+Fences and walls shall be located behind the property line and behind any utilities or shall be located at least 12 feet behind the face of the curb, or as indicated on any recorded property documentation depicting the location of said utilities.

 - F. Fencing for new production homes.
 Fencing for new production homes shall be a masonry wall, adjacent to the rear and side yards, up to six feet in height.
 For the purposes of this standard, "new production homes" means homes that are being, or are proposed to be, constructed as part of a residential subdivision that includes three or more lots.
 The Director may approve alternative fencing materials that provide comparable aesthetics and durability. - G. Subdivision perimeter walls.
-A masonry wall shall be constructed along the perimeter of a subdivision, with the color and design to be specifically approved by the Director in accordance with the standards of Title 16, Chapter 16.20, Article IV (Residential Subdivision Perimeter Treatment).
+A wall shall be constructed along the perimeter of a subdivision in accordance with the standards of Title 16, Chapter 16.20, Article IV (Residential Subdivision Perimeter Treatment).